 - Elementary Schools: 8:30 a.m. - 2:50 p.m.

 - Middle Schools: 8:15 a.m. - 3:05 p.m.

 - High Schools: 8:00 a.m. - 3:05 p.m.

 Elementary bus riders will be dropped off at their bus stops 2 hours and 20 minutes earlier than their regular time.
 Middle and high school students will arrive 2 hours earlier than normal.All students in grades K-12 will be served lunch just as they are on a regular school day.Other Key Dates

 - All elementary schools will be released at 12:30 p.m.

 - All middle and high schools will be released at 1:15 p.m.
-(Note: This does apply to WLA schools, but NOT A3.)
+(Note: This does NOT apply to WLA or A3 charter schools.)